Theeveeyan/FYP/README.md

 # ✅ P/N

 The app is about sentiment analysis.
-Application was created for my Final year Project in Data Science.
+Application was created for my Final Year Project in Data Science.
 It shows the difference between term weighting techniques in sentiment analysis.

 ## Demo App